Kronk Gym: Detroit gym closure

 In September 2006, the original gym at 5555 McGraw Avenue between 33rd and Junction Streets in Detroit closed temporarily after thieves stole copper water pipes, cutting off supply to the building.
 Boxers relocated to a Dearborn Gold's Gym.
 A "Save the KRONK" campaign aimed at keeping the facilities from closing due to budget shortfall was spearheaded by Emanuel Steward.
 The campaign would ultimately work toward building a new KRONK.

-The gym and recreation center was officially closed by the Recreation Department on November 28, 2006 due to the prohibitive cost of repairs to the plumbing and building infrastructure.
+The gym and recreation center was officially closed by the Recreation Department on November 28, 2006, due to the prohibitive cost of repairs to the plumbing and building infrastructure.

 In the past few years, the Detroit gym relocated to a new facility in a storefront on West Warren Avenue.

-On October 7, 2017, the original KRONK Gym went up in flames in a suspicious fire.
-The roof was destroyed and the basement gym was heavily damaged.
+On October 7, 2017, the original KRONK Gym roof was destroyed and the basement gym was heavily damaged in a fire.